 Call for proposals for Doctoral Researchers and Early Career Researchers

-Twenty Eighth submission deadline: 11th March 2020
+Twenty Ninth submission deadline: 11th June 2020

 The circulation of Early Career and PhD Researchers is an important element of the training activities of the Eu-SPRI Forum network.
 It is part of the development of the European Training Platform, which the Eu-SPRI Forum aims to develop in the area of science and innovation policy studies.
 It addresses our objective of offering a European pathway to Early Career and PhD researchers in this field.

 The EU-SPRI Forum now invites Early Career and PhD Researchers to apply for the next round of the circulation scheme.
 Member organisations are: